 It is important to understand that should you choose to top work the vines you have currently planted in your vineyard with a new variety, that this is not something we would recommend.
 There is always a risk of virus content in grapevines, and any viruses that are present in either the rootstock or the scion will move between the two.
 If these vines are top-worked with the new variety you are wanting, then this may add further to the virus load of the existing vine and can impact on the quality you can achieve in your vineyard.
 Even if the new bud used for top-working has a ‘virus free’ status it can still pickup any existing virus from the established vine in your vineyard.

-If you decide to continue with your top-working program, then before we can supply cuttings of your desired variety, we require that you send a woody tissue sample from your existing vines that you will be top-working for virus testing to confirm that there are no viruses that would prevent a compatible graft.
+If you decide to continue with your top-working program, then before we can supply cuttings of your desired variety, we require that you provide us with a virus status fro the vines in question.
+You can do this by sending a tissue sample(s) from your existing vines that you will be top-working for virus testing to confirm that there are no viruses that would prevent a compatible graft.
 This sample should be sent to a recognised Virus Testing Laboratory such as AWRI Virus Testing in SA or Agriculture Victoria Diagnostic Crop Health Services.

 We are very aware of the importance of maintaining vine health in all Australian vineyards and part of our protocol is to regularly virus test all of the source blocks we use for the collection of our propagation material.
 There are many viruses in grapevines in Australia however we test only for the viruses known to affect the vine health or production.
-A virus status certificate listing the presence or not of the viruses we have tested for in the material used in the production of your order can be supplied upon request.
+A virus status report listing the presence or not of the viruses we have tested for in the material used in the production of your order can be supplied upon request.

 It is important to understand that there are viruses found in grapevine material that do not impact on the health of the vine or the production of fruit, while some others can be detrimental.
 There are many of these grapevine viruses already in Australian vineyards which may be spread unknowingly by using material which has not been virus tested ie. from a neighbours vineyard etc. Collecting material from a source which cannot provide a virus status of their grapevine material poses a great risk to the biosecurity and asset value of your vineyard and the wider biosecurity of your region and the industry in general.
 Being prudent about where vine materials are sourced is an important part of the stewardship role of grape growers.

-Order cut-off is July 1, 2018 for delivery as follows:
+Order cut-off is April 30th, 2023 for delivery as follows:

-- Container Grown Vines for delivery in November 2018
+- Container Grown Vines for delivery in November 2023